benpollarduk/ktaf/README.md

 # Ktaf

 A Kotlin library that provides a framework for creating text adventures and interactive stories for JVM.
-Ktaf is a Kotlin implementation of the BP.AdventureFramework.
+Ktaf is a Kotlin implementation of NetAF.
 Ktaf aims to provide all of the basic building blocks required to start writing simple games.

 [![main-ci](https://github.com/benpollarduk/ktaf/actions/workflows/main-ci.yml/badge.svg?branch=main)](https://github.com/benpollarduk/ktaf/actions/workflows/main-ci.yml)